 - Where can I learn more about lawful access and what can I do?

 Update: Bill C-30 was introduced on February 14, 2012.
 One important change from the last bill to the current bill is that the list of data points subject to mandatory disclosure without court oversight has shrunk from 11 to six.
 The IMEI numbers, discussed further below, are no longer on the list.
-What is lawful access?

 The push for new Internet surveillance capabilities goes back to 1999, when government officials began crafting proposals to institute new surveillance technologies within Canadian networks along with additional legal powers to access surveillance and subscriber information.
 There have been several attempts at passing lawful access legislation, but each has died on the order paper without progressing through the legislative process.
 In fact, no lawful access bill has even made it to the committee stage for hearings and detailed examination.